qooxdoo/qooxdoo/README.md

 It would not be hard to replicate those extra facilities provided by generate.py using QxCompiler as a base, but it's not the focus of this project.

+##What about config.json?
+QOOXDOO_PATH?
+config.json is not used by QxCompiler

 ##Contributing and Getting In Touch
 Please get stuck in to any aspects you'd like to work on - I'm open to pull requests, and you can contact me to chat